Krishnasami Venkataraman: Scientific and professional contributions

 Shortly after the Second World War, Venkataraman was invited for a visit IG Farben, a German dyestuff manufacturing company, and this gave him an opportunity to study the international dyestuff industry.
 (Note: Page 154) He collected data which was later copied and published as an 8-volume book, The Chemistry of Synthetic Dyes, which is considered by many as a seminal work on dye chemistry.
 He also submitted a report to the Government of India for the development of dyestuff and intermediaries industry in India, known as the Pai/Venkataraman report which paved way for the development of the industry in the country, earning him the moniker, the father of the Indian dyestuff industry.

 Another of Venkataraman's contributions was his work on lac pigments.
 He focused his research on the chemistry of laccaic acid and later on other anthraquinonoid insect pigments.
 With the help of his findings, he proposed revised structures for kermesic acid and ceroalbolinic acid.
-(Note: Quoted directly from source) He was the first scientist in India to use X-ray crystallographers for finding solutions to problems of organic structure.
+(Note: Quoted directly from source) He was the first scientist in India to use X-ray crystallography for finding solutions to problems of organic structure.

 During his tenure at UDCT, Venkataraman was instrumental in starting several courses chemical technology, combining pure science and technology.
 He guided around 85 students in their doctoral research which included such notable chemists as B. D. Tilak, B. S. Joshi, Nitya Anand and A. V. Rama Rao.
 (Note: Page 155) His contributions are reported in the development of National Chemical Laboratory into one of World's leading research centre in dyestuff chemistry.
 He sat in the editorial boards of many journals, which included Tetrahedron, Tetrahedron Letters and Indian Journal of Chemistry.
 Besides The Chemistry of Synthetic Dyes, he also edited another 612-page book, The Analytical Chemistry of Synthetic Dyes and these nine books remain reference texts in the discipline.
 Besides, he also published 271 scientific articles.

 Venkataraman served as the president of the Indian Academy of Sciences for three terms (1943–46, 1949–55, 1965–67) and as the vice president from 1952 to 1955.
 He also served as the vice president of the Indian National Science Academy.